Collinformatics/COMETProfile/README.md

     conda env create -f environment.yml

-2: If you don't want to use miniconda, then use requirements.txt to install the needed packages:
+2: If you don't want to use miniconda, then use requirements.txt to install the needed packages to your venv:

     pip install -r requirements.txt